-Students will lose the privilege of their exam exemption under the following conditions:
+Students will lose the privilege of their exam exemptions under the following conditions:

 A student receives office discipline of: 3+ detentions, a Saturday School, in-school studies, or out-of-school suspension during the semester.

-A student has reached the threshold of Excessively Absent or Habitually truant by state definitions
+A student has reached the threshold of Excessively Absent or Habitually truant.